-3.18 In implementing the principles detailed above, all of those involved have key roles and responsibilities to play.
-These include the following.
+2.54 In implementing the principles detailed above, all of those involved have key roles and responsibilities to play.
+These include the following:

-The person whose needs are being assessed.
+The individual whose needs are being assessed

-3.19 It is essential that the individual whose needs are being assessed is central to the assessment and care planning process.
+- 2.55 It is essential that the individual whose needs are being assessed is central to the assessment and care planning process, as set out at Principle 3 above.
 They are the expert in their own lives and situation.
 The assessment will by its nature often be triggered by illness or other life event and every effort must be made by the professionals involved to support the individual to participate in discussions which will impact on their future.
-This relies on the individual providing honest information, expressing their views and aspirations, and being open if they require further explanation, or there are issues that the team need to understand to effectively meet their needs.

-The person's carer/family members/representative

-- 3.20 The individual's family and unpaid carers and/or appointed representative will have an important contribution to make in assessing their needs and advocating on their behalf.
-It is vital they engage in the assessment and planning process and professionals must make every effort to facilitate their involvement.
-In order to achieve the best possible outcome for the individual, including support for recovery and maintenance of independence, carers/family/representatives will be expected to respond to reasonable requests for information and/or to attend the multi-disciplinary meeting in a timely manner.
-Where there are a number of family members involved, a key contact should be nominated, who will then be responsible for communicating with other family members. - 3.21 Further information is set out in Section 4, particularly paragraph 4.20 onwards.
+This relies on the individual providing honest information, expressing their views and aspirations, and being open if they require further explanation, or there are issues that the team need to understand to effectively meet their needs. - 2.56 Throughout the CHC assessment process the individual may choose to have a representative to support them, or speak or act on their behalf, on an informal or formal basis, including at any meetings they attend.
+The representative could be a family member, their carer or any other representative they choose. - 2.57 The individual's representative will have an important role in supporting them and professionals must make every effort to facilitate their involvement.
+In order to achieve the best possible outcome for the individual, including support for recovery and maintenance of independence, carers/family/representatives will be expected to respond to reasonable requests for information and/or to attend the multi-disciplinary team meeting in a timely manner.
+Where there are a number of family members involved, a key contact should be nominated, who will then be responsible for communicating with other family members.